How is Beach of Dreams Covid-Safe?

 Places on the walks are strictly limited.
 The number of people per walk will vary depending on the length of the route that day.
 Some walkers will complete the entire route for that day, but many will just join for their mile.
 This information is being gathered as people book their mile and will be confirmed nearer the time to ensure accuracy.

-This will vary depending on prevailing Government guidelines at the time, but along with the usual advice about sturdy footwear there is likely to be a reminder to bring a face covering; essential if using public transport, public toilets or entering shops for example.
+This might be updated depending on prevailing Government guidelines, but along with the usual advice about sturdy footwear there are reminders about not attending if ill and to bring a face covering; essential if using public transport, public toilets or entering shops for example.

 Walkers are encouraged to bring their own food and drink on the walk to reduce the need to enter shops on the way.
 Hand sanitiser will be available from the walk leader on the day if required.